Deseret CWMU Antlerless Elk

 • Deseret antlerless elk tag

-• Number of hunt days: 6 days
+• Number of hunt days for non-guided hunters: 10 days

 • You are welcome to hunt as few or as many days as you wish from the selected dates.